rails/rails/guides/source/autoloading_and_reloading_constants.md

 `class` and `module` keywords.
 But both idioms result in the same constant assignment.

-Thus, when one informally says "the `String` class", that really means: the class object stored in the constant called "String" and this "String" constant gets stored in `Object` class. `String` is otherwise an ordinary Ruby constant and everything related to constants such as resolution algorithms applies to it.
+Thus, an informal expression like "the `String` class" technically means the class object stored in the constant called "String".
+That constant, in turn, belongs to the class object stored in the constant called "Object".

+`String` is an ordinary constant, and everything related to them such as resolution algorithms applies to it.

 Likewise, in the controller